khongcodes/khong-rpg-dice-tables/NOTES-DEV.md

 Implement displaySpec.initialRollCount: "reference"

 Figure out how to implement tables using $${{}} to reference other tables - "ref-check" - upon receiving result from rollValues(); query to other table if needed?
+(Seeing if this can be done using querySiblingSubtable in TableGroupComponent)

 Implement one more table

+Implement "detailPrefix" thing

 //////////////////////////////////////////////////////////////////